AbeerJawad/CompilerJsontoCsv/README.md

-# CompilerJsontoCsv
+# Compiler JsontoCsv
-A lightweight C program that parses JSON files and converts them to CSV format using Flex and Bison.
+A C program that parses JSON files and converts them to CSV format using Flex and Bison.
 Overview

 This project provides a command-line tool for converting JSON files into CSV format.
 It parses JSON files using a lexer/parser combo (Flex/Bison), builds an abstract syntax tree (AST) representation of the JSON structure, and then flattens it into a CSV file.